UnityFoundation-io/Libre311/frontend/README.md

 ### Background Image

-The image used in the background of the app is located in `frontend/src/lib/backgroundImage.webp`.
-To change the background image, remove the current `backgroundImage.webp`, and put a new image in it's place (remember to rename the new file to `backgroundImage`).
+To change the background image, remove the current `backgroundImage.webp` from `frontend/src/media`, and put a new image in it's place (remember to rename the new file to `backgroundImage.webp`).

+If a custom media directory is used, simply put the new file in that directory (make sure the file is named `backgroundImage.webp`)

 ***Notice**: The image should be in a portrait orientation.
-The default image has a resolution of 1024x1792 px.*
+The default image has a resolution of 816x1456 px.*

 ### Logo

-The image used for the company logo is located in `frontend/src/lib/logo.webp`.
-To change the logo, remove the current `logo.webp`, and put a new image in it's place (remember to rename the new file to `logo`).
+To change the organization logo, remove the current `logo.webp` from `frontend/src/media`, and put a new image in it's place (remember to rename the new file to `logo`).

+If a custom media directory is used, simply put the new file in that directory (make sure the file is named `logo.webp`)

 ***Notice**: The default image has a resolution of 800x450 px.*